Two Harbors Investment Corp. (TWO) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 1.23% loss in the last 1 month and extending the period to 3 months gives it a 16.12%, and is -1.07% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.80% over the week and 3.28% over the month.
+The stock witnessed a 2.78% loss in the last 1 month and extending the period to 3 months gives it a 13.52%, and is 0.41% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.14% over the week and 3.00% over the month.

 Two Harbors Investment Corp.
 (TWO) Analyst Forecasts